ali14252004/kEy/README.md

    2-  *Solution*: Ensure that the system meets the minimum requirements and that no previous versions are conflicting with the installation.

 -  **Login Issues**:
-  1-  *Definition* : Users are unable to log in to their accounts.
+  1-  *Definition* : Users are can't to log in to their accounts.
   2- *Solution* : Verify that the correct username and password are being used.
 If forgotten, use the "Forgot Password" feature to reset it.

 -  **Data Sync Problems**:
   1-  **Definition**: Changes made by users do not reflect across all devices.
     2-  **Solution**: Check the internet connection and ensure that the application is updated to the latest version.
 Try refreshing the app or logging out and back in.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzNjg1OTkxNywtMTg3MjY2NzI2LC00Nz
+eyJoaXN0b3J5IjpbLTEwOTA0NDM1ODcsLTYzNjg1OTkxNywtMT
-g1NzkzNSwyMTEzODY3NDg5LC0xMTQzNTIwMjYxLC0xNTA1NjM2
+g3MjY2NzI2LC00Nzg1NzkzNSwyMTEzODY3NDg5LC0xMTQzNTIw
-MzI1LC00MjAyNTg4MTcsLTE0NjA4MDIzNzAsLTE1ODM2NDMzMT
+MjYxLC0xNTA1NjM2MzI1LC00MjAyNTg4MTcsLTE0NjA4MDIzNz
-gsMTcxNzQyNDEzMiwxNjIyNzUyODksLTE3MjQxODE5MDMsLTIw
+AsLTE1ODM2NDMzMTgsMTcxNzQyNDEzMiwxNjIyNzUyODksLTE3
-MDg1MzgxMzUsLTE5NDYxMzY3NzksMzc1MTE1ODk2LC0yMDg4Nz
+MjQxODE5MDMsLTIwMDg1MzgxMzUsLTE5NDYxMzY3NzksMzc1MT
-Q2NjEyLC0xNjUwNDM5MTE3XX0=
+E1ODk2LC0yMDg4NzQ2NjEyLC0xNjUwNDM5MTE3XX0=
 -->